mietek/zug/README.md

 ### Advanced usage

-The combination continues as long as you hold down the `fn` key:
+The key combination continues as long as you hold down the `fn` key:

 -   `fn` + `A`           — Left, ½ width
 -   `fn` + `A`, `A`      — Left, ⅓ width
 -   `fn` + `A`, `A`, `A` — Left, ¼ width
 -   …

-The initial key pressed specifies the anchoring point and sets the initial window size.
+The first key pressed specifies one of the nine anchoring points, and sets the initial window size.
 The final window size is a fraction of the initial size, with the number of keys pressed specifying the denominator:

 -   `fn` + `W`           — Top, ½ height
 -   `fn` + `W`, `W`      — Top, ⅓ height